Who's Who In The Race For DNC Chair — And Their Plans For Democrats To Win Again

 What went wrong in 2016

-"The thing is that before 2008, we had the 50-state strategy, and that is in fact still pretty popular among DNC members," told Vox in January.
+"The thing is that before 2008, we had the 50-state strategy, and that is in fact still pretty popular among DNC members," Ellison told Vox in January.
 "As you notice, we did pretty well in 2006; we did pretty well in 2008.
 I think that's because we still had enough connectivity in place from that 50-state strategy, but as time wore on, the tremendous popularity of Barack Obama, his amazing rhetorical skills, his just unparalleled ability to explain things and to inspire people really is the fuel that we lived on.
 Because of that, we lost a lot."

 What Democrats need to learn from Republicans